Home » Modern British Drama » Tom Stoppard’s Rosencrantz and Guildenstern Are Dead

 C. Shakespeare’s and Stoppard’s Language: Rosencrantz and Guildenstern Are Dead jokes frequently about the puzzle that Shakespeare’s language poses for present-day audiences and readers.
 The language of Hamlet is richly poetic, inventive, varied, and crammed with neologisms (words not recorded in English in earlier or contemporary works); but Shakespeare’s fascination with words and Hamlet‘s four and half hours of playing time make it hard-going for modern audiences and readers.
 The Player makes the point with reference to the Dumbshow that opens the play-within-the-play (Hamlet, Act Three): ‘You understand that we are tied down to a language that makes up in obscurity what it lacks in style’ (p.
 56).

-Style is a modern writing criterion, but the language choices in Rosencrantz and Guildenstern Are Dead underline by contrast the point about obscurity.
+Style is a modern writing criterion, but the language choices in Rosencrantz and Guildenstern Are Dead use contrast to underline the point about obscurity.
 As much as Shakespeare, Stoppard delights in the witty manipulation of language:

 1. Usually the language of Rosencrantz and Guildenstern Are Dead is modern and simple.
 Ros especially speaks his thoughts honestly, e.g. ‘I want to go home’ (p.
 26); ‘We don’t owe anything to anyone’ (p.
 29);

-2. Stoppard’s language is sometimes parodic, e. g.
-Guil’s attempt at the beginning to solve their dilemma by philosophy and scientific reasoning is diverted by Ros into speculations about fingernails and toenails growing or not growing after death (pp. 10-12);
+2. The language is sometimes parodic, e. g.
+Guil’s attempt at the beginning to solve their dilemma by philosophy and scientific reasoning is diverted by Ros into speculations about whether or not fingers and toenails grow after death (pp. 10-12);

 3. Ros and Guil’s language choices powerfully convey their tension and terror.